-UCCS conferred degrees to 1,496 students, and more than 1,100 graduates joined 10,000 family, friends, faculty and staff in the spring commencement ceremony May 17 at the Broadmoor World Arena.
+UCCS conferred degrees to 1,496 students, and more than 1,100 graduates joined 10,000 family, friends, faculty and staff in the spring commencement ceremonies May 17 at the Broadmoor World Arena.

 UCCS awarded 17 doctoral degrees, 284 master’s degrees and 1,195 bachelor’s degrees.
 Honors designation went to 486 undergraduate students.
 Alyssa Ortiz became the first student to complete a doctoral degree in applied science with an emphasis in mathematics.